 Zinatelli is a laureate of the 2008 Montreal Symphony Orchestra Standard Life Competition, and was awarded the 2008 Sylva Gelber Music Foundation Award.
 He can be heard playing in the Calgary Philharmonic Orchestra on discs of works by Gershwin and Beethoven, and on broadcasts on CBC Radio both as an orchestral player and in recital.

 Mr. Zinatelli completed undergraduate studies at the Glenn Gould School of the Royal Conservatory of Music in Toronto with Andrew McCandless, and pursued graduate studies at the Cleveland Institute of Music with Michael Sachs.
-Zinatelli is a Bach artist, playing Bach B-flat and C piston trumpets.
+Zinatelli is a is a Yamaha artist, playing Yamaha B-flat and C piston trumpets.
 Away from music, Zinatelli is a keen cook, an avid tennis player, and a science enthusiast.